at Walhalla Bridge

 Fishing- The Pere Marquette is known for steelhead and salmon runs, and brown/rainbow trout.
 Fly fishing is popular too.

-Handicap Accessibility- latrines is barrier free, but door is narrow and approach is over dirt
+Handicap Accessibility- latrine is barrier free, but door is narrow and approach is over dirt

 Rest Rooms- latrine

 Potable Water- none